-Some photos I've taken in Edinburgh over the course of January, so far.
+Some photos I've taken in Edinburgh over the course of January.
 Starting with, above, an image from The Shore in Leith, made with my Holga 120N on Ilford HP5+.

 A lot of the time, I don't go out with a particular project or subject in mind.
 My favourite thing to do is to wander with a camera, open to whatever inspiration I might find along the way.
 This is my default mode; sometimes a theme will emerge or something will lead me to a project idea.
 Often there is no rhyme or reason, other than my own perspective on the world that surrounds me.